-Additionally, a new California ballot initiative, the California Privacy Rights Act, or CPRA, was passed in November 2020.
-Effective on January 1, 2023, the CPRA imposes additional obligations on companies covered by the legislation and will significantly modify the CCPA, including by expanding consumers' rights with respect to certain sensitive personal information.
+Additionally, a California ballot initiative, the California Privacy Rights Act, or CPRA, was passed in November 2020 and became effective on January 1, 2023.
+The CPRA imposes additional obligations on companies covered by the legislation and significantly modifies the CCPA, including by expanding consumers' rights with respect to certain sensitive personal information.
 The CPRA also creates a new state agency that will be vested with authority to implement and enforce the CCPA and the CPRA.
-The effects of the CCPA and the CPRA are potentially significant and may require us to modify our data collection or processing practices and policies and to incur substantial costs and expenses in an effort to comply and increase our potential exposure to regulatory enforcement and/or litigation.
+The effects of the CCPA, as amended by the CPRA are potentially significant and may require us to modify our data collection or processing practices and policies and to incur substantial costs and expenses in an effort to comply and increase our potential exposure to regulatory enforcement and/or litigation.

 Certain other state laws impose similar privacy obligations and we also anticipate that more states will increasingly enact legislation similar to the CCPA.
 The CCPA has prompted a number of proposals for new federal and state-level privacy legislation and in some states efforts to pass comprehensive privacy laws have been successful.
-For example, on March 2, 2021, Virginia enacted the Consumer Data Protection Act, or CDPA.
-The CDPA will become effective January 1, 2023.
-The CDPA will regulate how businesses (which the CDPA refers to as "controllers") collect and share personal information.
+For example, on March 2, 2021, Virginia enacted the Consumer Data Protection Act, or CDPA, which became effective on January 1, 2023.
+The CDPA regulates how businesses collect and share personal information.
 While the CDPA incorporates many similar concepts of the CCPA and CPRA, there are also several key differences in the scope, application, and enforcement of the law that will change the operational practices of controllers.
 The new law will impact how controllers collect and process personal sensitive data, conduct data protection assessments, transfer personal data to affiliates, and respond to consumer rights requests.
 Also, on July 8, 2021, Colorado's governor signed the Colorado Privacy Act, or CPA, into law.
 The CPA is rather similar to Virginia's CPDA but also contains additional requirements.
-The new measure applies to companies conducting business in Colorado or who produce or deliver commercial products or services intentionally targeted to residents of the state that either: (1) control or process the personal data of at least 100,000 consumers during a calendar year; or (2) derive revenue or receive a discount on the price of goods or services from the sale of personal data and process or control the personal data of at least 25,000 consumers.

-Moreover, on March 24, 2022, Utah's governor signed the Utah Consumer Privacy Act, or UCPA, which is largely based on Virginia's CDPA, into law.
-The UCPA will take effect on December 31, 2023.
+Moreover, on March 24, 2022, Utah's governor signed the Utah Consumer Privacy Act, or UCPA.
+The UCPA, which is largely based on Virginia's CDPA, will take effect on December 31, 2023.
 Also, in May 2022, Connecticut Governor Lamont signed the Connecticut Data Privacy Act (CTDPA) into laws.
 The CTDPA draws heavily upon their predecessors in Virginia and Colorado.
 With the CTDPA, Connecticut became the fifth state to enact a comprehensive privacy law.
 New privacy and data security laws have been proposed in more than half of the states in the U.S. and in the U.S. Congress.
 With bills proposed in many other jurisdictions, it remains quite possible that other states will follow suit.
+The effects of the CCPA, and other similar state or federal laws, are potentially significant and may require us to modify our data processing practices and to incur substantial costs and potential liability in an effort to comply with such legislation.
 The existence of comprehensive privacy laws in different states in the country, if enacted, will add additional complexity, variation in requirements, restrictions and potential legal risk, require additional investment of resources in compliance programs, impact strategies and the availability of previously useful data, and has resulted in and will result in increased compliance costs and/or changes in business practices and policies.